ReadShade/ReadShade/source/reshade/posteffects.rst

       r.SceneColorFringe.Max=0
       r.SceneColorFringeQuality=0

-#. **Save and Set to Read-Only:** Save the file and set it to `Read Only` to prevent accidental changes.
+#. **Save and Set to Read-Only:** Save the file, then set it to `Read Only` so it can't be changed by accident.

 .. admonition:: Notes
    :class: note

-   - Keep in mind that changing settings in-game may require a restart to apply the changes made to the :file:`Engine.ini` file.
+   - Remember that changing settings in-game might need a restart to apply the changes you made to the :file:`Engine.ini` file.
-   - This method may not work in every instance, and results may vary.
+   - This method might not always work, and results can be different.
-   - For more information on modding the :file:`Engine.ini` file, visit the `PC Gaming Wiki <https://www.pcgamingwiki.com/>`_.
+   - For more details on changing the :file:`Engine.ini` file, visit the `PC Gaming Wiki <https://www.pcgamingwiki.com/>`_.

 Unreal Engine 5
 ---------------

-Unreal Engine 5 games require different settings to disable post effects.
-The following example is for HellBlade 2:
+Unreal Engine 5 games need different settings to turn off post effects.
+Here's an example for HellBlade 2:

 .. code-block:: ini